tango-controls/tango-doc/source/administration/services/hdbpp/hdbpp-es-interface.rst

 The first two attributes will be archived in both RUN and SHUTDOWN contexts; the last three only when in RUN.

-In order to address large archiving systems the need to distribute the workload over a large number of event subscriber shows up.
-A device server will assist in the operations of adding, editing, moving, deleting an attribute the archiving system.
-All the configuration parameters, such as polling period, variation thresholds etc., are kept in the database as properties of the archived attribute.
-In order to be managed by the device server each instance has to added to the pool using the ArchiverAdd command.

-The device server shall be able to perform the following operations on the managed pool:

-#. manage the request of archiving a new attribute

-   -  setup the attribute’s archive event configuration

-   -  assign the new attribute to one of the device servers

-      -  following some rules of load balancing

-      -  to the specified device server

-#. move an attribute from an device server to another one

-#. keep trace of which attribute is assigned to which

-#. start/stop the archiving of an attribute at runtime

-#. remove an attribute from archiving

-The configuration shall be possible via the device server API as well as via a dedicated GUI interface; the GUI just use the provided API.

-The may also expose a certain number of attributes to give the status of what is going on:

--  total number of

--  total number of working attributes

--  total number of faulty attributes

--  total number of calls per second

-These attributes could be themselves archived to enable a follow up versus time.